TheShadowDragon/Diplomat/README.md

 # Diplomat
-The next Tinder, using a lot of code from https://github.com/megaboi2005/bark-it
+The next Facebook, using a lot of code from https://github.com/megaboi2005/bark-it

-# The Premise:
-* Underage Tinder
-* Email verification, block .edu college accounts, have age verification
-* Personal webpage